 They’ve also realized how much they want to help the community grow.
 “We want to promote other businesses in the area and encourage more to open, including restaurants.”

-Opportunities & Concerns
+Their Opportunities & Concerns:

 Saddleback’s Team consists of a well educated and talented staff, one that, when looking at their credentials, you might think would be at a full-service, fine dining restaurant.
-With graduates from The Culinary Institute of America, Art Institute of Chicago and Western Culinary Institute the small staff is very diverse in all aspects of food not only barbecue.
-These talents allow the staff to try some off the wall features that might never hit the menu but gives a unique personality to our sometimes eclectic food fare.
+With graduates from The Culinary Institute of America, Art Institute of Chicago and Western Culinary Institute the small staff is very diverse in all aspects of food, not only barbecue.
+These talents allow the staff to try some off the wall features that might never hit the menu but gives a unique personality to the sometimes eclectic food fare.

 The Future of Saddleback: